Nick-Tallguy/Nick-Tallguy.github.io/_posts/0500-10-24-tm-admin_en.md

 Use the provided tools to draw areas that should be mapped first.
 You can have multiple priority areas for a Project.
 You can also change priority areas at any time.

-> During disaster mapping, early in the event, having a large project AoI and using priority areas to focus mapping as new information comes in is a best practice.
+> During disaster mapping, early in the event, having a large project mapping area and using priority areas to focus mapping as new information comes in is a best practice.

 ### Imagery